 Skytable supports automated saving of data in the background, via

-BGSAVE, runs every two minutes to flush all the data in the in-memory table onto disk, unless customized through the configuration file.
+BGSAVE, runs every two minutes to flush all the data in the in-memory table onto disk, unless customized.
 BGSAVE is enabled by default and we don't recommend disabling it until you're sure that

 It can happen that BGSAVE fails to flush data to the disk due to some unforeseen system issues (such as lack of empty disk space, permission errors, etc).
 But if we continue to accept modifications to the data, it is a bad idea because this data may never get updated!
 This is why if BGSAVE fails, it will automatically poison the in-memory table preventing it from accepting any write/update operations.
 Poisioning is nothing but a global flag set in the database that indicates that the DB shouldn't accept any more updates/writes to data and in such a poisoned state, only reads are permitted.

 BGSAVE will automatically try to recover on every 120s (or whatever duration was set).
 If the problem was corrected (say it was a permissions issue), then the database server will automatically resume writes and unpoison the database.

 Avoid editing/changing/removing files from the data directory by hand.
 All files stored in the data directory are critical to the server and your data.
 If you end up corrupting any file due to a bad edit — you might end up losing access to your data!